Surfing in Portugal – The Best Spots, Seasons & Waves for Every Level

 The bad:

-So, without further ado, let’s delve into the world of Portuguese surf spots.
-There are oodles and oodles of them – there’s over 1,000 miles of shoreline to get through, after all.
+There are oodles and oodles of them – there’s over 1,000 miles of shoreline to get through, after all, plus islands out in the Atlantic.

 Ranging from the Porto region in the north to the sun-kissed Algarve, they cross some seriously stunning parts of Europe.

 But the real bonus?
 Every place for surfing in Portugal comes with its own unique array of waves, reefs, and beaches.
 It can sometimes be like hopping from Bali to Biarritz in just a short drive.
-Yep – that good.

 Porto

-Porto isn’t so much a surf spot as a whole surf city.
-But it’s not just that either.
 Millions of visitors come here every year without a single wave on their mind.
 They come for the Harry Potter-styled libraries and tile-faced churches.
+They come for the pastries and the party.

-If you are bringing the board, then you’re in luck.
-There are loads of great surf beaches within reach.
-The best of them lurk to the south – Esmoriz, Espinho.
-But there are also some great spots to discover closer to the Galician border in the north, from dune-backed beach breaks Azurara to the long and uncrowded expanses of Agucadoura.
+But there are also some great spots to discover closer to the Galician border in the north, from dune-backed beach breaks Azurara to the long and uncrowded expanses of Afife.
+Just watch the wind and the rips up there.

-Check out our ultimate guide to Porto surf or our complete guide to the best surf camps Porto has to offer.
+>>Read out our ultimate guide to Porto surf or our complete guide to the best surf camps in Porto

 Espinho

-There are two pretty awesome barrelling waves that can kick off the jetties at Espinho.
 That helps to make this one of the most famous surf spots in the nort Portugal.
 The proximity to Porto has also nurtured a nascent surf camp scene.
-They tend to ride the town’s main breaks in the more chilled summer, and venture to nearby Esmoriz and beyond with learner groups.

-Check out our ultimate guide to Espinho surf
+>>Check out our ultimate guide to Espinho surf

 Costa Nova Beach

 Known as a favourite beach escape just outside of the “Portuguese Venice” that is Aveiro, Costa Nova Beach has some lesser-known surf breaks.
-We wouldn’t recommend for a full-on surf holiday, but for mixing sunbathing with days on the waves, it’s a doozy.
-What’s more, Porto is within reach, and there’s loads of history to get through in the surrounding region.

-Check out our ultimate guide to surfing in Costa Nova Beach
+>>Check out our ultimate guide to surfing in Costa Nova Beach

 Nazare

 The big swells are the result of a deep underwater canyon that channels the Atlantic straight up and over the headlands here.
-It all really gets going in October, with the big-wave competitions typically running until April.
-On the main beach of the town in Nazare, you can also catch some fast barrels.

-Check out our ultimate guide to Nazare surf
+>>Learn more about this big-wave mecca in our guide to Nazare surf

 Peniche

 No ultimate guide to surfing Portugal could possibly be complete without at least a nod towards Peniche.
-Sat on an island-like peninsula around 1.5 hours’ drive from Lisbon, this is a real favourite for all sorts of wave hunters.
-The joy is in the variation that’s offered.

-Near Baleal in the north, you can ride sheltered beach breaks and good longboard waves by a golf resort.
 Further south are legendary barrels along the sands of Supertubos, with reefs and points to paddle out to in between.
-Peniche also comes replete with a bumping nightlife and well-seasoned surf schools.

-Check out our ultimate guide to Peniche surf or our complete guide to the best surf camps in Peniche for 2023.
+>>We also have a complete guide to the best surf camps in Peniche

 Ericeira

-Think of Ericeira as two distinct surfing destinations.
-To the north of the town are coves crammed with rocky reefs, or beaches with high cliffs.
 They are the epicentre of a designated world surf reserve.
 They’ve got everything from zippy left-handers to high steep and hollow frames that curl into points.

 To the south, meanwhile, is the beginner hub.
 That’s the province of some excellent beach breaks.
 Be wary though, because they can also get gnarly when the NW swells are working.